mailupinc/mailupinc.github.io/fp-ts-cheatsheet/index.md

 type Either<E, A> = Left<E> | Right<A>
 ```

-Eithers are very useful for catching error scenarios in FP.
+Eithers are very useful for catching error scenarios in FP, and have a clue as to why our program has derailed.
 With an analogy, they can be considered as the try-catch construct equivalent of functional programming, but with type safe checking.
 We need the Eithers because we cannot break pipelines by throwing errors.

 Example: